junxit/us-congress-bills-110/bill.md

     > ## § 11.
 National capacity environmental education grant program
     >
     > - **(a)** *Grants authorized*
-    >   - **(1)** *In general* The Secretary is authorized to award grants, on a competitive basis, to nonprofit organizations, State educational agencies, local educational agencies, or institutions of higher education that have demonstrated expertise and experience in the development of the institutional, financial, intellectual, or policy resources needed to help the field of environmental education become more effective and widely practiced.
-Notwithstanding any other provision of this section, a State educational agency, a local educational agency, an institution of higher education, or a not-for-profit organization may use funds provided under this section to coordinate with any program or unit operated by a Federal Natural Resource Management Agency to carry out environmental education programs based on the full range of the resources and mission of the Agency.
+    >   - **(1)** *In general* The Secretary is authorized to award grants, on a competitive basis, to nonprofit organizations, State educational agencies, local educational agencies, municipalities, or institutions of higher education that have demonstrated expertise and experience in the development of the institutional, financial, intellectual, or policy resources needed to help the field of environmental education become more effective and widely practiced.
+Notwithstanding any other provision of this section, a State educational agency, a local educational agency, an institution of higher education, a municipality, or a not-for-profit organization may use funds provided under this section to coordinate with any program or unit operated by a Federal Natural Resource Management Agency to carry out environmental education programs based on the full range of the resources and mission of the Agency.
     >   - **(2)** *Duration* The Secretary shall award each grant under this section for a period of not less than 1 year and not more than 3 years.
     > - **(b)** *Use of funds* Grant funds made available under this section shall be used for 1 or more of the following:
     >   - **(1)** Developing and implementing challenging State academic content standards, student academic achievement standards, and State curriculum frameworks in environmental education, including the need to balance conservation of the environment with the development of the Nation’s energy resources.